Opser vs. Claude Cowork

 Choose Claude Cowork when

-• You want a strong general-purpose agent on individual knowledge workers' desktops
+• You want a strong agent on individual knowledge workers' desktops

-• Most of the work is per-person: folder cleanup, research synthesis, document prep
+• Most of the work is per-person: research synthesis, document prep, file work

-• Driving local apps and files via Computer Use is the primary surface you need
+• Driving local apps and files via computer use is the surface you need

-• You're already standardized on Claude paid plans and want agentic capability bundled in
+• You're already standardized on Claude plans and want agentic capability bundled in

 Choose Opser when

-• You want one shared workspace and one source of truth instead of per-user agent silos
+• You want one shared source of truth instead of per-user agents on separate machines